ShaunCurtis/CEC-Publish/README.md

-# Building a Database Appication in Blazor
+# Building a Database Application in Blazor
-# Part 5 - View Components - CRUD List Operations in the UI
+## Part 5 - View Components - CRUD List Operations in the UI

 ## Introduction